Unhcegila

 In Lakota mythology, Unk Cekula (uŋȟčéǧila or uŋkčéǧila) is a serpentoid creature which was responsible for many unexplained disappearances and deaths.
 Her male counterpart is known as Unk Tehi.

 Description

 She was described at first as having no real shape or form; she had eyes of fire, and a fanged mouth that was shrouded in a smoky or cloudy mass.
 As time went on further, her form was exposed as being massive, with a long scaly body whose natural armor was almost impenetrable.
 Her eyes burned with wrathful hunger, her claws were like iron, and her voice raged like thunder rolling in the clouds.

 Whoever looked upon her will become blind or go insane.

-Her weakness is a seventh spot on her torso, behind of which her heart lies within, which burned fierily.
-To kill her, one has to shoot a medicine arrow at it.
+Her weakness is the seventh spot on her torso, behind which lies her fiercely burning heart.
+To kill her, one has to shoot a medicine arrow at this flaw in her natural armor.